rkb2811/datascience/EXP 2.md

 ### 2.Load the Datasets
 <br>

-- Here,I,ve used the wine dataset
+- Here,I've used the wine dataset
 <br>

 ```